spectrocloud/librarium/docs/docs-content/vm-management/vm-management.md

 involved in enabling VMO for your infrastructure.
 Then, review the [Create a VMO Profile](./create-vmo-profile.md) guide to prepare everything you need to deploy your first VMO cluster.

-Once your VMO cluster is up and running, refer to the [Create and Manage VMs](./create-manage-vm/create-manage-vm.md) section for information on deploying VMs from existing Palette templates and performing standard VM operations.
+Once your VMO cluster is up and healthy, refer to the [Create and Manage VMs](./create-manage-vm/create-manage-vm.md) section for information on deploying VMs from existing Palette templates and performing standard VM operations.
 Alternatively, review the [Advanced Topics](./create-manage-vm/advanced-topics/advanced-topics.md) section to understand how you can create VM and disk templates, manage the VM resources, and perform other advanced operations.